Kevinjoythomas/Smart-Cultivate/README.md

 ### -The goal of me making this project is so that there is no soil in India going to waste 📈.

 ## 💻💻 Models
-### The models i used are in the following scikit library
+### The models I used are in the following scikit library
 ### Logistic Regression: from sklearn.linear_model import LogisticRegression
 ### K Nearest Neighbours: from sklearn.neighbors import KNeighborsClassifier
 ### Gaussian Naive Bayes: from sklearn.naive_bayes import GaussianNB